kstenschke/doShell/README.md

 ShellDo script is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.

+The aim of shellDo script is to leverage otherwise more complex shell commands, that invoke existing tools (foremost) to simulate UI interactions, by providing new commands that translate into pre-scripted shell-script methods.
+Furthermore shellDo script enriches shell script with commands for increased authoring convenience, e.g. allowing imports of code from separated files and use of runtime macros.

 Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events, running terminal commands, and more.
 Focus of shellDo are simulated user interactions to control and manipulate